boddenberg-it/asrec/README.md

 ### Why?

-Asrec is designed for QA engineers to document bugs more descriptive by easily attaching screenshots, videos and logs.
+Asrec shall help QA engineers to document bugs more descriptive by easily attaching screenshots, videos and logs.

 ### How does the UI look like?